IMQS/httpbridge/README.md

 We "outsource" the real HTTP2 server to an external agent.
 The only such agent that presently exists is one that uses Go's HTTP2 infrastructure.

-In your C++ server, you only need to include one .cpp file and one .h file in order to serve up requests.
+In your C++ backend, you only need to include one .cpp file and one .h file in order to serve up requests.

-The C++ server and the HTTP server communicate via a simple protocol defined on top of Flatbuffers.
-Only one socket is opened between your C++ process and the Go process.
+The C++ backend and the HTTP server communicate via a simple protocol defined on top of Flatbuffers.
+Only one socket is opened between your C++ backend and the Go server.

 ### C++ Dependencies:

 * C++11 (VS 2013, Clang, GCC)
 * Flatbuffers
+* Tested on Linux, Windows

 ### Why?
 I do not want to embed the current crop of C++ HTTP2 server implementations, due to their size, as well as their dependency chain.